 - water scarcity.

 Kazakhstan has high ambitions for green growth.
-This year 2018, the country is revising its green growth strategy and environmental code.
+Starting in 2018, the country is revising its green growth strategy and environmental code.
 The circular economy concept had been hardly considered when the current green growth strategy was adopted in 2013.
-Together with partner organisations which support these legislative developments, the project team will demonstrate how circular economy concepts can contribute to the national green growth ambitions.
+The project team will demonstrate how circular economy concepts can contribute to the national green growth ambitions.
 This activity will build on the experience of the team with circular economy policies (SP, 2017).

 Circular economy and global resource use